slackapi/python-slack-sdk/docs/content/legacy/basic_usage.md

 Threaded messages are a way of grouping messages together to provide greater context.
-You can reply to a thread or start a new threaded conversation by simply passing the original message\'s `ts` ID in the `thread_ts` attribute when posting a message.
-If you\'re replying to a threaded message, you\'ll pass the [thread_ts](slack.dev) ID of the message you\'re replying to.
+You can reply to a thread or start a new threaded conversation by simply passing the original message's `ts` ID in the `thread_ts` attribute when posting a message.
+If you're replying to a threaded message, you'll pass the `thread_ts` ID of the message you're replying to.

 A channel or DM conversation is a nearly linear timeline of messages exchanged between people, bots, and apps.
 When one of these messages is